aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-pages/add-stamp-to-pdf/_index.md

 **CommonJS:**

-1. Require the AsposePDFforNode.cjs module.
+1. Call `require` and import `AsposePDFforNode` module as `AsposePdf` variable.
 1. Specify the name of the PDF file in which the image stamp will be added.
-1. Initialize the AsposePdf module.
+1. Call `AsposePdf` as Promise and perform the operation for adding image stamp.
 Receive the object if successful.
 1. Call the function [AsposePdfAddStamp](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfaddstamp/).
 1. Add stamp to a PDF file.
 Thus, if 'json.errorCode' is 0, the result of the operation is saved in "ResultImage.pdf".
 If the json.errorCode parameter is not 0 and, accordingly, an error appears in your file, the error information will be contained in 'json.errorText'.